Do Membership Inference Attacks Work on Large Language Models?: Importance of Candidate Set Selection

-\shortersection{Temporal Shift as Change in \ngram\ Overlap} We interpret temporal shift as a change in \ngram\ overlap distribution between the original and temporally shifted non-members. \Cref{fig:temporal_wiki} demonstrates that the distribution of 7-gram overlap of temporally-shifted non-members concentrates at lower overlap percentages compared to their natural counterparts.
+\shortersection{Temporal Shift as Change in \ngram\ Overlap} We interpret temporal shift as a change in \ngram\ overlap distribution between the original and temporally shifted non-members. \Cref{fig:temporal_wiki} demonstrates that the distribution of 7-gram overlap of such shifted data concentrates at lower overlap percentages compared to their natural counterparts.
 The natural Wikipedia non-members have an average 7-gram overlap of 39.3\%, whereas for the temporally shifted Wikipedia non-members it is 13.9\%.
-See \Cref{subsec:appendix-temporal-arxiv} and \Cref{fig:appendix-temporal-arxiv-ngram-distribution} for temporal ArXiv.
+See \Cref{subsec:appendix-temporal-arxiv} for temporal ArXiv discussion.

-In general, when aiming to assess MIA performance in the classical setting, we advise estimating how representative a sample non-member set is of the member domain by comparing its \ngram\ overlap distribution with that of a left-out sample set from the pretraining corpora.
+In general, when aiming to assess MIA performance, we advise estimating how representative a sample non-member set is of the member domain by comparing its \ngram\ overlap distribution with that of a left-out sample set from the pretraining corpora.
 Particularly, if the distribution of the candidate set is noticeably shifted towards lower \ngram\ overlap compared to the left-out member sample set, the candidate non-member set may not be representative of the member distribution from the target domain and potentially high MIA performances should be carefully examined.
-Closer inspection (\Cref{{tab:temporal_crossdomain}}, Appendix) reveals the extent of such over-estimation.
-For instance, when using decision thresholds derived using temporally-shifted non-members, we observe that the FPR for non-shifted non-members is much higher---the thresholds are thus testing for temporal shift rather than membership.
-We note that distinguishing between members and temporally shifted non-members is a realistic inference game with practical implications, but often differs from the classical MI game as the temporally-shifted non-members belong to a different distribution.
+Closer inspection (\Cref{{tab:temporal_crossdomain}}, Appendix) reveals the extent of such over-estimation; decision thresholds derived using temporally-shifted non-members end up testing for temporal shift rather than membership.
+We note that distinguishing between members and temporally shifted non-members is a realistic inference game with practical implications but differs from the classical MI game as temporally-shifted data may belong to a different distribution.
+Furthermore, as we aren't able to reproduce the experimental settings of prior works~\citep{shi2023detecting, meeus2023did} for distributional shift analysis, it is inconclusive if their differing results are solely due to the temporal shift between member/non-member samples (see \Cref{subsubsec:appendix-temporal-benchmark-details} for details).